OpenPhysicsNotes/openphysicsnotes/content/study_plans/df.unipi/courses/QM/wavefunction/index.md

 :::

-In QM, $\psi \sim c\psi$, while thwo calssical waves differing by an amplitude factor describes different fenomena (for example different intensity).
+In QM, $\psi \sim c\psi$, while two classical waves differing by an amplitude factor describes different phenomena (for example different intensity).

 ### The superposition principle